Burnt Supply

 This metric calculates the total Base Fees paid in transactions that have occurred in the network over the measuring period (e.g. 1 day).

-For a thorough review of EIP1559 and the design of its pricing mechanism, please refer to this paper.
+For a thorough review of EIP1559 and the design of its pricing mechanism, please refer to .

 For SOL, this metric is calculated as the sum of the burnt portion of fees paid (50% of all fees paid in the time period) and all incinerated coins/tokens.
 Does not include coins/tokens sent to ownerless addresses.